luiscruz/course_sustainableSE/2026/p1_measuring_software/g12_comparing_threading.md

 ![null](img/g12_comparing_threading/null.png "Null Measurements")

-This second plot shows the programs total energie consumption in Joules, for each experiment with different amounts of threads.
+This second plot shows the programs total energy consumption in Joules, for each experiment with different amounts of threads.
 For each experiment around 0 to 3 measurements were labeled as outliers and were left out from this plot.
 As already mentioned using more threads for computations also speeds up the process.
 To still be able to compare the experiments, we want to isolate the energy consumption of the program itself.
-To do this we subtract the found background power consuption (2.2 W) multiplied by the time it took each measurement to run:
+To do this we subtract the found background power consumption (2.2 W) multiplied by the time it took each measurement to run:
 $J_{program} = J_{total} - P_{null} * \Delta t$

 ![energy](img/g12_comparing_threading/energy_plot.png "Total energy consumption")